 Last Updated on

-When you create a website or blog, one of the crucial components needed to take it live and start reaching clients is hosting.
-The hosting service you select determines the number of visitors your website can deal with easily, how fast your website renders, and the overall experience visitors and client to your site get.
+When you create a website or blog, an important components that is needed to take it live and start reaching clients is hosting.
+The service to host your website you choose will determine how many visitors your website can deal with easily, how fast your website renders, and the overall experience visitors and client to your site get.

-As more businesses realize the advantages of operating online, there has been a huge increase in the number of firms entering the market to offer hosting services has progressively increased.
-This large number of hosting firms has made it difficult to pick the right provider which is why we compare Wix vs BlueHost in this post.
+As more businesses realize the advantages of operating online, there has been a huge increase in the number of companies that offer web hosting services.
+And with this increase in the number of web hosts available, it may be difficult to pick the right provider for your site.
+This is why we are comparing Wix vs BlueHost in this post.

-I have done the bulk of the legwork for you and dug deeper into Wix and Bluehost to outline their history, performance, features, support, and pros and cons to help you decide if Bluehost or Wix as a web hosting provider is right for you and your website.
+I have done the bulk of the legwork for you and dug deeper into Wix and Bluehost to outline their history, performance, features, support, as well as the pros and cons of each to help you decide if Bluehost or Wix as a web hosting provider is right for you and your website.